What Conditions Cause Back Pain?

 Weakness in your spine due to degenerative conditions such as osteoarthritis can make traumatic injuries more common.

-Traumatic Lumbar Disc Herniations occur when the intervertebral disc bulges or ruptures because of an injury from
+Traumatic Lumbar Disc Herniations occurs when the intervertebral disc bulges or ruptures because of an injury from

 - an accident,